ChrisK-0/imeline_ajalugu/README.md

 ### Adjusting SASS structure to BEM #2

 Continued to re-write code classes to BEM structure.
 Made globals.scss and more color variables in variables.scss.
 Unfinished.

+## Day 20

+### SASS variables and sizing

+Finished exchanging backgrounds and colors to SASS variables.
+Changed PX sizing to REM, except for borders.
+Re-wrote old structure classes to BEM style.
+Removed irrelevant HTML attributes, like element IDs, which were not connected to anything.